eda-ricercatore/dal-bhat-cv/to-do-list.md

 #	To-Do List

+**Implement the object detection flow by March 24, 2019, 2359 hrs.**

 Assumed knowledge and skills that are prerequisites for embedded machine/deep learning - good to know, but not necessarily required.
 + [numerical linear algebra](https://en.wikipedia.org/wiki/Numerical_linear_algebra)